-Kalamurina is a vast desert wilderness, stretching from the north shore of Kati Thanda-Lake Eyre to the southern boundary of the Simpson Desert reserves.
-It is a property of exceptional conservation values, covering a remarkable 667,000 hectares (1.7 million acres) at the intersection of three of Australia’s central deserts: the Simpson, the Tirari and Sturt’s Stony Desert.
+Kalamurina is a vast desert wilderness, stretching from the north shore of Kati Thanda-Lake Eyre to the southern boundary of the Munga-Thirri-Simpson Desert reserves.
+It is a property of exceptional conservation values, covering a remarkable 667,000 hectares (1.7 million acres) at the intersection of three of Australia’s central deserts: the Munga-Thirri-Simpson Desert, the Tirari Desert and Sturt’s Stony Desert.

 Of particular significance, Kalamurina captures a large and ecologically significant area of the Kati Thanda-Lake Eyre catchment.
-The Warburton Creek, with its origins in the Channel Country of Queensland, meanders through Kalamurina, converging with the Macumba River and Kallakoopah Creek before flowing into Lake Eyre.
-Over 65% of the water that enters Lake Eyre travels through Kalamurina.
+The Warburton Creek, with its origins in the Channel Country of Queensland, meanders through Kalamurina, converging with the Macumba River and Kallakoopah Creek before flowing into Kati Thanda-Lake Eyre.
+Over 65% of the water that enters Kati Thanda-Lake Eyre travels through Kalamurina.
 Here is the key to the diversity of wildlife on Kalamurina – the convergence of three of central Australia’s most important rivers to form an intricate and unique pattern of habitats.

 Spanning over 140 kilometres from east to west, Kalamurina features vast, spectacular dunefields, a network of freshwater and saline lakes, riparian and floodplain habitats and small gibber plains.
 It provides refuge for a diversity of desert wildlife including the Crest-tailed Mulgara (Ampurta), the Dusky Hopping Mouse, the Eyrean Grasswren and the regionally endemic Lake Eyre Dragon.

 Australia has the worst mammal extinction rate in the world.
-The geographic focus for many of these extinctions has been central Australia, including the region around Lake Eyre.
-Kalamurina itself was once home to species such as the Lesser Bilby and the Pig-footed Bandicoot, mammals that are now presumed extinct (the last evidence of a Lesser Bilby was collected in the 1960’s in the Simpson Desert).
+The geographic focus for many of these extinctions has been central Australia, including the region around Kati Thanda-Lake Eyre.
+Kalamurina itself was once home to species such as the Lesser Bilby and the Pig-footed Bandicoot, mammals that are now presumed extinct (the last evidence of a Lesser Bilby was collected in the 1960’s in the Munga-Thirri-Simpson Desert).

 Kalamurina remains a stronghold for several threatened and declining mammals including the Crest-tailed Mulgara (Ampurta), a small carnivorous marsupial.
 The Crest-tailed Mulgara is common on Kalamurina, living in burrows amongst the sand dunes and emerging at night to hunt.
 The Dusky Hopping Mouse is one of at least two species of Hopping Mice on Kalamurina, while other small mammals include the Kultarr and possibly the Kowari.